How to Build a Covered Raised Bed

 Step 3: Insert the PVC Pipes

-We’ve measured our beds to fit the 12 foot wide garden fabric, using the full length of the 10 ft.
+We’ve measured our beds to fit the 12-foot wide garden fabric, using the full length of the 10 ft.
 PVC pipe.
-If you’re garden fabric is not as wide, you may have to cut down the pipe for a smaller fit.
-Simply insert the pipe on one side of the bed, bend, and insert into the other side.
-It should be a fairly snug fit so and the ends should be pressed slightly into the soil so that the arch will not fall to one side (although sometimes the ones on the end will simply do that naturally and it doesn’t effect the stability of the cover).
+If your garden fabric is not as wide, you may have to cut down the pipe for a smaller fit.
+Insert the pipe on one side of the bed, bend it, and insert it into the other.

-Step 4: Add the Row Cover, and Anchor with your chosen material
+Step 4: Add the Row Cover and Anchor with your chosen material

-Now, simply stretch the row cover over your bed and anchor it with whatever materials you’ve decided to use (in our case, 4×4’s).
-You can also choose to dig one side of the cover down into the dirt and just anchor down the other side, but this limits your access to one side of the bed which may make it hard to reach things on the permanently anchored side.
+You can also choose to dig one side of the cover into the dirt and anchor it down the other side, but this limits your access to one side of the bed and may make it hard to reach things on the permanently anchored side.

 That’s it!
 Now plant your lovely veggies and enjoy the rewards!